 This urbanization of quality was amplified during the 18th century because the Faubourg was along the road that led to the Château de Versailles.

-The Faubourg-St-Germain overtook the popularity of the Marais.
+The Faubourg-St-Germain overtook the popularity of the historic Marais.

 These two districts share the highest concentration of hôtels particuliers (princely mansions) and historical monuments.